adblockplus/web.adblockplus.org/pages/privacy.md

 ###### {{ email-collection-heading[heading] Email collection }} {: #email-collection }

 {{ email-collection-paragraph Some of eyeo's Websites host product campaigns that rely on email collection.
 For example, you can request a link by email to install Adblock Browser on your mobile device.
 We do not use third parties to manage these campaigns.
-Instead, data that you submit is handled in-house (i.e. turned into an email or used to send the email). }}
+Instead, data that you submit is handled in-house (i.e. turned into an email or used to send the email).
+We will never share or sell your email address, or any other information collected, to any third parties. }}

 ###### {{ retention-communications-heading[heading] Email collection }} {: #retention-communications }